SirIle/sirile.github.io/_posts/2015-07-28-scaling-with-discovery-on-docker-swarm-with-consul-registrator-and-haproxy-with-prometheus-monitoring-and-elk-log-aggregation.markdown

 **Update on 5.8.2015!** The scripts have been updated so that the examples can also be run in Amazon Virtual Private Cloud.
 More information can be found from the [second part of the post]({% post_url 2015-08-05-part-2-scaling-in-amazon-aws-vpc-with-docker-docker-machine-consul-registrator-haproxy-elk-and-prometheus %}).

 **Update on 6.10.2015!** The scripts have been quite extensively updated and cleaned up for presentation in OpenSlava 2015.
 I'll describe the new functionality in a separate blogpost later, but have updated this so that the commands should work.
 Major addition has been the setting up of private registry both locally and in AWS and loading the images there.
+The startService.sh command first tried to use the local registry and if the image can't be found there, it's downloaded from the Docker hub.
 This also supports the experimental overlay network version of the demo.

-For launching containers for images not in the private registry use the shell script `./startExtService.sh` as the default `./startService.sh` tries to fetch the image from the private registry.
+**Update on 3.4.2016!** As I had changed the scripts so that the startService.sh tries to fetch the image from external if it can't be found from the local I updated also this post.
+Thanks for notifying @Laxman-SM.

 ## General